gmezan/terraform-infra-gh-actions/README.md

-# Deploying Infrastructure to Azure with Terraform and GitHub Actions
+# Deploying Infrastructure with Terraform and GitHub Actions

+## Azure set up
 1. In your Azure Subscription, create a Resource Group

     ```sh